ethereum/kzg-ceremony-specs/docs/sequencer/queueStrategy.md

 valid contributions.
 However, the ceremony requires a strict chain of contributions - one contribution cannot start until it has possession of the prior contribution.

-# Queue Protocol
+# Sequencing Protocol

+## Authentication & contributor qualification

 Participants must qualify by signing in.
 See [contributor qualification spec](./contributorQualification.md).

-Once signed in, they may join the queue.
-From this point, the client should remain online until the contribution is complete.
+Once signed in, participants join the lobby (`/lobby/join`) where they await their contribution slot.
+From this point, the client (participant) should remain online and periodically (at frequency fixed by the sequencer) call `/lobby/try_contribute` endpoint until the contribution is complete.

-The queue will be maintained by the sequencer.
-The queue will advance whenever:
-- a participant completes their contribution, or
+Since the sequencer needs to keep track of all participants in the lobby, the lobby size is capped.
+This prevents high memory usage and long processing times.
+Participants will not be able to join when the lobby is full.
+Each participant can join the lobby at most once.

+## Check-in requirements

+Participants need to check in by calling `/lobby/try_contribute` at a specified interval (+/- some tolerance to accommodate for network or load issues).
+Failing to call the `/lobby/try_contribute` on time will remove participant from the lobby and they will be unable to contribute in the future.

+If participant calls `/lobby/try_contribute` too frequently, additional calls are ignored and/or rate limit error is returned.

+Sequencer maintains a list off all participants and their last check-in times.
+Every second inactive participants (participants who failed to call in time) are purged (and blacklisted from joining in the future).
+When a new check-in arrives, the sequencer checks if previous_timestamp + lower_bound >= current_timestamp.
+If not, that call is ignored and the timestamp is not updated.
+Together, those mechanisms ensure that malicious clients don't try to prevent others from contributing by saturating the sequencer.

+## Obtaining a contribution slot

+The sequencer listens to `/lobby/try_contribute` calls.
+When another contribution is already in progress, a `not_ready` response will be returned.
+Otherwise sequencer returns a contribution file to the client, marks the participant as the current contributor and starts the contribution timer.

+A new contributor (participant) will be selected when:
+- there is no contribution in progress (i.e. the previous participant finished contributing), or
-- is determined to have left the queue This will occur if the client fails to check in by the deadline (see [sequencer API](./sequencerApi.md)), or
+- the currently selected participant failed to produce a contribution by the deadline (see [sequencer API](./sequencerApi.md)).
-- has taken too long to submit their contribution.

-Contributors who leave the queue (and are detected as such by the sequencer) may not rejoin at a later stage.
+Contributors who stop calling `/lobby/try_contribute` (as detected by the sequencer) may not rejoin at a later stage.
 Contributors may contribute only once.
 Individuals will not be prevented from rejoining under a different ID, subject to passing the anti-sybil tests.

 Submissions for all sub-ceremonies will be collected and submitted together.
 A valid contribution requires all 4 contributions to pass validity tests.
 (See [transcript JSON Schema spec](../../apiSpec/transcriptSchema.json)).